7 Essential Vermouth Cocktails for Winter Entertaining

 Vermouth is the perfect addition to elevate your winter entertaining.
 With these seven cocktails, we’ve shown how this fortified wine can range from bold options like the Boulevardier to the simple elegance of Vermouth & Soda.

-Its rich botanical flavours make vermouth a natural fit for winter drinks.
+Its rich botanical flavors make vermouth a natural fit for winter drinks.
 Whether you’re mixing a warming Mulled Vermouth or crafting a classic Manhattan, it brings depth and character to every sip.
-To get the best flavour, remember to refrigerate your vermouth after opening and use it within a few months.
+To get the best flavor, remember to refrigerate your vermouth after opening and use it within a few months.

 This collection of winter cocktails has something for everyone, whether you’re hosting a cozy dinner or a lively holiday party.
 Vermouth’s ability to shine in both timeless classics and modern creations makes it an essential ingredient for memorable gatherings.
 Let it take center stage in your winter cocktail lineup and add a touch of warmth and sophistication to the season.